Internon/inter-recon/README.md

   - aquatone (To get http ports from nmap execution)
   - wfuzz (To make fuzzing to the http ports)
   - eyewitness (To make screenshots to all Status 200 URLs.
 This could be removed and changed with aquatone, but personally i like the structured report it makes)
+  - byp4xx (To try bypass 403 urls by different methods)

 ## Output folder structure: (example)
   - 192.168.122.1-24/ -> initial folder